 When you first get a Mac, you’ll find that Apple has set all of the default apps for common file types: Safari for websites, Preview for pictures, etc. In most cases, these are fine, and you’ll be happy enough using them.
 But what if you want to change the default apps on your Mac to something different?

 Fortunately, it’s easy enough to do.
 There are, however, a few different ways of doing it depending on what file type you want to open.
-We’ll cover everything below, so let’s get stuck in.
+We’ll cover everything below.

 Change the default app for specific file types